-BNP Paribas Fortis Private Banking as a whole and your private banker in particular will do all they can to help at this difficult time:
+We will do all we can to help you at this difficult time:

-- The Private Banking Centre will immediately take charge of all internal formalities for the banking and insurance products offered by BNP Paribas Fortis Private Banking.
+- Your branch will immediately take charge of all internal formalities for the banking and insurance products provided to you by BNP Paribas Fortis.

 A. The bank's obligations